Outrun207/PlantPal/README.md

 ![SNS Topic](https://github.com/outrun7/PlantPal/blob/master/snsTopic.PNG)

 ## Setup IAM
-Log into a non-root AWS account and create an IAM user with programatic access only.
+Create an IAM user with programatic access only.

 Create a policy that allows SNS Publish only.